 We believe that many students pursue postsecondary education to be more competitive in the job market.
 However, the current economic recession has adversely affected job markets and a protracted economic slowdown could further increase unemployment and diminish job prospects and placement rates.
-Our placement rates declined in 2009 compared to 2008, and further diminished job prospects and placement rates and heightened financial worries could affect the willingness of students to incur loans to pay for postsecondary education and to pursue postsecondary education in general.
+Diminished job prospects and placement rates and heightened financial worries could affect the willingness of students to incur loans to pay for postsecondary education and to pursue postsecondary education in general.
 As a result, our enrollment and operating performance could suffer.
 The recent weakness in the job markets could also affect the prospects for long-term job growth, and there can be no assurance that the growth projected by the U.S. Bureau of Labor Statistics through 2016 will materialize.

 In addition, many of our students borrow Title IV loans to pay for tuition, fees and other expenses.
 A protracted economic slowdown could negatively impact our students' ability to repay those loans which could negatively impact the cohort default rates of our institutions.
-Our 2009 cohort default rates at our institutions, as reported by the DOE range from 10.5% to 33.6%.
-Our 2008 cohort default rates as reported by the DOE range from 4.1% to 26.3%.
+Our 2010 cohort default rates at our institutions, as reported by the DOE range from 11.6% to 23.9%.
+Our 2009 cohort default rates at our institutions, as reported by the DOE range from 8.1% to 20.9%.
 The weakness in the economy could continue to increase default rates.
-For information regarding the historical default rates for our schools, see "Business -Regulatory Environment-Federal Family Education Loan Program" in this Annual Report on Form 10-K. An increase in our cohort default rates in excess of specified levels could cause our institutions to lose their eligibility to participate in some or all Title IV Programs which could have a material adverse effect on our operations.
-See "Risk Factors-Risks Related to Our Industry.
-Our institutions would lose eligibility to participate in Title IV Programs if their former students defaulted on repayment of their federal student loans in excess of specified levels, which could reduce our student population and revenues" in this Annual Report on Form 10-K.
+For information regarding the historical default rates for our schools, see "Business-Regulatory Environment-Federal Family Education Loan Program" in this Annual Report on Form 10-K. An increase in our cohort default rates in excess of specified levels could cause our institutions to lose their eligibility to participate in some or all Title IV Programs which could have a material adverse effect on our operations.
+See "Risk Factors-Risks Related to Our Industry."
+Our institutions would lose eligibility to participate in Title IV Programs if their former students defaulted on repayment of their federal student loans in excess of specified levels, which could reduce our student population and revenues, in this Annual Report on Form 10-K.